Human Services to Support Rural Health

 The Child Welfare Information Gateway, which is part of the Administration for Children and Families, provides rural child welfare resources for professionals to improve children's health and welfare, reduce child abuse and neglect, increase the number of adoptions, and support foster parents.

 Accessing reliable and affordable child care is an important aspect for child welfare and may be a challenge for many rural working families.
 The number of skilled and available child care providers in rural areas is more limited than in urban communities and child care centers are less common.
 Many residents rely on informal arrangements with family and friends for child care.
 Although these arrangements can be less expensive and more flexible, caregivers are generally not licensed and may lack formal training.
-Local social service agencies and the Child Care Resource & Referral can address these concerns by helping providers become licensed and by building a training infrastructure that includes education on child safety and development.
+Local social service agencies and the Child Care Resources Inc. (CCRI) can address these concerns by helping providers become licensed, and by supporting a training infrastructure that includes education on child safety and early childhood development.

 Child Abuse and Maltreatment

-The report Rural Families with a Child Abuse Report are More Likely Headed by a Single Parent and Endure Economic and Family Stress provides an analysis of child maltreatment in rural areas.
-The authors report that rural families involved in Child Protective Services are more likely than those in urban areas to have high family stress and financial problems.
+The report Understanding Child Abuse in Rural and Urban America: Risk Factors and Maltreatment Substantiation provides a comparison of child maltreatment cases in rural and urban areas.
+The authors report that rural families with a substantiated child abuse report — cases with sufficient evidence to conclude child abuse has occurred — are more likely to experience multiple stressors such as drug and alcohol issues, domestic violence, and mental health issues.
 Geographic isolation and a lack of access to social services can be a barrier for rural families to receive intervention services and programs which promote a healthy family life.

 Foster Care and Adoption